-We ask the program to now, in collaboration with the lead dean, begin preparing an action plan in response to the findings of the program review process.
+We ask the program to now, in collaboration with the school dean, begin preparing an action plan in response to the findings of the program review process.

-To initiate development of the action plan, [Lead Dean's Name] is asked to organize a meeting with the program lead(s), program faculty, the VPDGE, and others as appropriate.
+To initiate development of the action plan, [School Dean's Name] is asked to organize a meeting with the program lead(s), program faculty, the VPDUE, and others as appropriate.